batxes/Drought-predictor-project/README.md

 - run Mlflow with `docker compose up` -> You can check the experiments information in http://localhost:5001/
 - run the project with `python train.py` -> You can check the pipeline in http://localhost:4200/
 - docker build -t drought_predictor .
-- docker run -d -p 5000:5000 --name drought_container drough_predictor  -> to see that it is running
+- docker run -d -p 5002:5002 --name drought_prediction drough_predictor  -> to see that it is running
 - run now: python send_prediction_request.py

 ### Steps I followed